IvoryScript user guide

 This signature shows that the first function takes a lazy tuple and returns the first element lazily.

-5.8 Ptr a
+5.8 Ptr types

-The Ptr a type is an essential primitive type in IvoryScript.
+The Ptr a type is an essential polymorphic primitive type in IvoryScript.
 It represents a pointer to a value of type a and is primarily used for referencing memory or interacting with lower-level aspects of the runtime system.
 The use of Ptr a is primarily for operations that involve state changes or for efficient memory access in embedded or performance-critical applications.

 • Ptr a: Represents a pointer to a value of type a.